Faiz Blog

 Non ridere, non lugere, neque detestari, sed intelligere

-Tome Forge: Teaching LLMs to Think Like Philosophers The Problem (And How I Found It) I thought I had a clever prompt.
-Ask a language model to roleplay as Nietzsche, then test it with a simple question: Thucydides or Plato?
-Any Nietzsche reader knows the answer before they finish the question.
-He hated Plato.
-Called him a coward.
-His own words: “My recreation, my preference, my cure from all Platonism has always been Thucydides… Courage in the face of reality distinguishes a man like Thucydides from Plato: Plato is a coward before reality, consequently he flees into the ideal.” ...
+Tome Forge: Teaching LLMs to Think Like Philosophers The problem (and how I tripped over it) I thought I had a clever prompt.
+Tell a model to roleplay as Nietzsche, then poke it with a softball: Thucydides or Plato?
+If you’ve read even a little Nietzsche, you can answer before you finish the question.
+He loathed Plato.
+He called him a coward.
+In his own words: “My recreation, my preference, my cure from all Platonism has always been Thucydides… Courage in the face of reality distinguishes a man like Thucydides from Plato: Plato is a coward before reality, consequently he flees into the ideal.” ...

 by William Carlos Williams so much depends upon a red wheel barrow glazed with rain water beside the white chickens